w-wojtak/neural-fields-matlab/README.md

 # neural-fields-matlab
-Some codes for simulating neural field models in MATLAB.

 The dynamics of the neural field model proposed and analyzed by Amari [[1]](#1) is governed by the following nonlinear integro-differential equation on a one-dimensional, spatially extended domain $\Omega$